dipodidae/presentation-integration-testing-spend-cloud/slides.md

 # Downsides

-* Unit tests green <material-symbols-question-mark/><openmoji-dog-face/> Everything is fine
+- Unit tests green <material-symbols-question-mark/><openmoji-dog-face/> Everything is fine
-* It's not transparent
+- It's not transparent
-* Testing is not sandboxed <mdi-arrow-right class="text-red-200" /> <span class="text-red-400">Tests can break other tests</span>
+- Testing is not sandboxed <mdi-arrow-right class="text-red-200" /> <span class="text-red-400">Tests can break other tests</span>
-* We have this on our radar but <span class="text-blue-200">we need you to be involved</span>
+- We have this on our radar but <span class="text-blue-200">we need you to be involved</span>

+<iframe src="https://giphy.com/embed/9M5jK4GXmD5o1irGrF" width="419" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
 ---

 # Before we start
 ## Checklist

-* Cluster is running `sct cluster start`
+- Cluster is running `sct cluster start`
-* local remote config has all the options enabled
+- local remote config has all the options enabled
-* Dev server is running `sct dev`
+- Dev server is running `sct dev`
-* what are we going to test?
+- what are we going to test?